Bavoryně: Geography

 Bavoryně is located about 10 km southwest of Beroun and 35 km southwest of Prague.
 It lies in the Hořovice Uplands.
-The Červený Stream flows through the municipality.
+The stream Červený potok flows through the municipality.

 History

 There was a Slavic settlement on the site of Bavoryně around 872, but it later disappeared.
 Bavoryně was then founded probably in the second half of the 11th century.
 The first written mention of Bavoryně is from 1088, under its old name Obryně.
 The name Bavoryně is used from the 13th century.
 From 1336 to 1437, the village was owned by the town of Beroun, then it was owned by various lower noblemen.

-In 1850, Bavoryně became an administrative part of Zdice.
+In 1850, Bavoryně became a municipal part of Zdice.
 From 1889, it was a separate municipality.
 In 1945–1948, the German-speaking population was expelled.
 From 1980 to 1990, it was again a part of Zdice, and since 1990, it has been separate.

 Demographics

 Economy

-There is a small industrial zone in the territory.
+In the northern part of Bavoryně is a small industrial zone.

 Transport

-The D5 motorway runs along the northern municipal border.
+The D5 motorway from Prague to Plzeň runs along the northern municipal border.

+Sights

+There are no protected cultural monuments in the municipality.
+A landmark of the centre of Bavoryně is a small chapel.